 It is important that you consider your choices carefully and discuss the subjects you are interested in with your teachers and parents/carers.
 Over the coming weeks, students will learn more about the options available to them through their lessons and tutor time.
-We have scheduled a full day on 7th December where you can experience five sixth form subject from the prospectus to assist you in making informed choices.
-In addition, we have also planned a parent and student sixth form event which will take place on 18th November.
+We have scheduled a full day on 5th December where you can experience four sixth form subjects from the prospectus to assist you in making informed choices.
+In addition, we have also planned a parent and student sixth form event which will take place on 16th November.
 We believe in developing the whole student here at the Academy and you will find more information about life as a sixth former in this booklet.

-Over the last few years the examination system has changed significantly and an overview is provided within this booklet to help you to understand the changes.
+Over the last few years the examination system has changed and an overview is provided within this booklet to help you to understand the changes.
 There is also information about the different types of qualifications on offer and where they sit on the UCAS tariff system.
 If you have any questions about the content of a course or the way in which it will be examined, please do not hesitate to ask any of your teachers.
-There will be further opportunities to discuss your options as we will be having meetings with all students, individually, in the two weeks succeeding this open evening.
+There will be further opportunities to discuss your options as we will be having meetings with all students, individually, in January and February.

-Mrs J Tunnicliffe Headteacher
+Mrs J Tunnicliffe